 @evolvere.company Addies literally ruined my life.
 That's why I made QUANTUMiND. #Nootropics #FocusSupplement #Biohacker #FYP #BrainSupplement #Trending #supplementsthatwork ♬ original sound - Neal.Thakkar.Official

-There are supplements which are shown in medical research to be effective for cognitive enhancement and memory function.
+There are compounds which have been shown in medical studies to be effective for cognitive enhancement and memory support.

-Ginkgo biloba extract is arguably the most well-studied nootropic supplement apart from caffeine, and was shown in a clinical trial to enhance neurocognitive functions in older adults.
+Ginkgo biloba extract is arguably the most well-studied nootropic supplement apart from caffeine.

-A medical review published in the Psychopharmacology journal found ginkgo biloba supplementation to also improve attention and cognitive performance in healthy, young adults.
+A medical review published in the Psychopharmacology journal found that ginkgo biloba supplementation improved attention and cognitive performance in healthy, young adults.